 In the global public health sector outside the U.S., we market FC2 to entities, including ministries of health, government health agencies, U.N. agencies, nonprofit organizations and commercial partners, that work to support and improve the lives, health and well-being of women around the world.
 After the COVID-19 pandemic, there has been an increase in interest to resume distribution of FC2 in the global public sector.
-We are currently supplying a large multi-year South African tender for female condoms, which is expected to continue until 2025 and have seen sales grow in the current year as the current tender launched.
-A formal Brazil tender process is expected to commence in calendar year 2024.
+We are currently supplying a large multi-year South African tender for female condoms, which is expected to continue until 2025 and have been successful in securing supply under a new tender in Brazil, which we expect to start supplying in the current fiscal year.